Background: challenges with terminology

 Evolution: planetary stages in the chain of evolution

-Regarding the planetary stages in the evolution of the solar system - see more on Overview of solar system evolution
+Regarding the planetary stages in the evolution of the solar system, mapping to Conditions of Consciousness - see more on Overview of solar system evolution

 - they are called planetary stages consistently and not phases or periods.